lkodinsson/MARS/Fantasy/Ancestries.md

 **Stats** Vulpines get +1 Dexterity and +1 Intelligence, plus any size modifiers.

-**Natural weapon, claw** Deals STR+r4 slashing damage (crit +6), has the features: Bypass 2, Mode Piercing, Swift

-**Nimble** Vulpines are graceful and keen.
-They can see in both daylight and poorly lit areas, and receive +1 to agility and athletics checks when leaping, running, climbing, or rolling.
+**Low-light Vision** Vulpines can see in both daylight and poorly lit areas with ease.

+**Nimble** Vulpines get a +1 bonus to agility and athletics checks when leaping, running, climbing, or rolling.

+**Natural Weapon: Claw** STR+r4 piercing/slashing damage, Crit +6, Swift

 **Size** Vulpines can be be small or medium sized, but are typically medium sized.

-**Speed** Vulpines have a movement speed of 7m.
+**Speed** Vulpines have a movement speed of 6m.

 **Languages** Vulpines start with the common and vulpine languages.